admztech/github-Pratice/readme.md

 The git init make the folder or respository Git respository locally on your system. not on the Github.
+How can to push the folder or Project onto GitHub remotally. because is only on our local system.

 # git remote add origin <link>